timipiri/ETL-with-Python/README.md

 # ETL using Python
-This repo shows how to perform simple ETL operations using Python Language.
+This project shows how to perform simple ETL operations using Python Language.
 First, we scrape the website to extract the data.
 Next, we transform the data and save as CSV file.
 Then, we load the transformed file to a database.